Rakhyvel/Orange/docs/orngdoc.md

     1. The first parameter may be either the `self`, `&self`, or `&mut self` receivers.
     2. Parameters have a name and a type.
     3. Parameters may optionally have a default value that is known at compile-time.
+    4. Parameters may be marked `mut`, which signifies that the function body may mutate their values.
 5. A method declaration can have a body block.
     1. When the method declaration appears in an implementation declaration, this body is mandatory.
     2. When the method declaration appears in a trait declaration, this body is optional.